About NC LEAF

 ~At Legal Aid of North Carolina (LANC), starting salaries are $40,100 - for entry-level attorneys with an average debt of $100,000.

-~Average starting salaries for Assistant District Attorneys and Assistant Public Defenders are $37,182.
+~Statutory minimum starting salary for Assistant District Attorneys and Assistant Public Defenders is $40,366.

 - Student loan debt is consistently cited as the overwhelming reason why attorneys decline or leave positions as prosecutors and public defenders.